Arizona Court Records

 Is expungement the same as sealing court records in Arizona?

-For example, a potential employer may request to see the criminal records of an employee during the process of recruitment, if the crime has been set aside, the employer will still see it, only that it will be indicated that the crime has been set aside by the court.
+For example, a potential employer may request to see the criminal records of an employee during the process of recruitment, if the crime has been set aside, the employer may still see it, only that it may be indicated that the crime has been set aside by the court.

 How Long Does a Felony Stay on Your Record in Arizona?

 In Arizona a felony may remain on a defendant’s record until he/she turns 99.
 This is because the law does not permit a request for records to be set aside by the court.
-Even if the record is set aside by the court in very rare cases, the crime will still be visible to anyone that runs a full background check on the defendant.
-However, the records will appear with a side note that the conviction has been set aside.
+Even if the record is set aside by the court in very rare cases, the crime may remain visible to anyone who runs a full background check on the defendant.
+However, the records may appear with a side note that the conviction has been set aside.

 What are Misdemeanors in Arizona?

-The severity of the punishment that will be dispensed for a misdemeanor offense is determined by the type of misdemeanor that is committed.
+The severity of the punishment that may be dispensed for a misdemeanor offense is determined by the type of misdemeanor that is committed.
 Arizona classifies misdemeanors into three major groups.
-In order of severity, they include;
+In order of severity, they typically include:

 - Class 1 Misdemeanors: Up to 6 months in jail, 3 years of probation (5 years maximum probation for DUI offenses), and up to a $2,500 fine.